awsdocs/amazon-route53-docs/doc_source/resolver-forwarding-inbound-queries.md

 1. Choose **Create inbound endpoint**\.

 1. Enter the applicable values\.
-For more information, see [Values That You Specify When You Create or Edit Inbound Endpoints](#resolver-forwarding-inbound-queries-values)\.
+For more information, see [Values that you specify when you create or edit inbound endpoints](#resolver-forwarding-inbound-queries-values)\.

 1. Choose **Create**\.

 1. Configure DNS resolvers on your network to forward the applicable DNS queries to the IP addresses for your inbound endpoint\.
 For more information, refer to the documentation for your DNS application\.

-## Values That You Specify When You Create or Edit Inbound Endpoints<a name="resolver-forwarding-inbound-queries-values"></a>
+## Values that you specify when you create or edit inbound endpoints<a name="resolver-forwarding-inbound-queries-values"></a>

 When you create or edit an inbound endpoint, you specify the following values: